Geoinfo-TUGraz/UI4Dialect/README.md

 <img src="images/UI_location.png" alt="Location-Based Search" width="600"/>

 ### Lemma-Based Search
-The user can search for a lemma, the application queries data from the database associated with this lemma (e.g. the location).
+The user can search for a lemma, the application queries data from the database associated with this lemma.
 <img src="images/UI_lemma.png" alt="Lemma-Based Search" width="600"/>

 ### Visual Query